wmbenedetto/brightline.js/README.md

 console.log(html); //outputs: <div>Brad Pitt</div>
 ```

-## Templates
+## Template syntax

 Brightline templates are incredibly, delightfully simple.
 There are only two main concepts: *variables* and *blocks*.
 That's it.

 ### Variables